 Hanoi, it turns out, is a riot.

 We make it up the mountain to the freezing peak.
 We catch the beautifully misty pastel sunrise, I feel at peace.

-Picture this: a cluster of islands boasting infinite turquoise seas, cloudless skies, powdery white sands, crystal clear lagoons, zero phone or internet signal, and barely any other humans around.
-It’s the paradisiacal stuff of Photoshopped postcards and desktop backgrounds, an almost impossible real-life phenomenon in this day and age, right?
+Picture this: a cluster of islands boasting turquoise seas, powdery white sand, crystal clear lagoons, zero phone or internet signal, and barely any other humans around.

 Katerina Jeng of Scratch the List shares her stories and photographs of Colombia's energetic city, Cartagena, where salsa rhythms and soccer games permeate each colorful street.

 At a wooden window by the engine I perch, reverent, away from the bodies, the beers, the noise.

 Skin still brown and hair still wild, I live an anxious existence in the concrete jungle, hands clutching for leaves, for sand, for water, for humanity.